parkersarsfield/blog/src/pages/blog/Amtrak.md

 ### Trip Details

 I took the Northeast Regional Train from Washington, DC (Union Station) to New York (Penn Station).
-The trip lasted about three and a half hours, and arrived in New York City one minute earlier than the schedule said we would.
+The trip lasted about three and a half hours, and the train arrived in New York City one minute earlier than the schedule said we would.
 This is a nice change of pace from airlines that have a large window of variability in arrival times.
-If you want to shave off these extra stops and take the express train it will cost you a bit more, but the trip wll only take three hours.
+If you want to shave off these extra stops and take the express train it will cost you a bit more, but the trip will only take three hours.

 My train had around 10 - 15 stops on the length of my trip.
 Most people on the train were getting off at stops like New York, Baltimore, and Philly.